node-ts/bus-starter/README.md

 * install a [durable transport](https://node-ts.github.io/bus/packages/bus-core/src/transport/)
 * install a [durable persistence](https://node-ts.github.io/bus/packages/bus-workflow/src/workflow/persistence/)

-These steps are crucial to ensuring your appliation is resilient and scalable
+These steps are crucial to ensuring your application is resilient and scalable

 ## Scripts